Vestride/Shuffle/README.md

 The `--config` option can take multiple config files.
 In this case, the `_config_dev.yml` file overrides options set in `_config.yml`.

-## Improvements still to make
-* Use Deferred objects for callbacks
-* Horizontal layout

 Inspired by [Isotope](http://isotope.metafizzy.co/) and [Packery](http://packery.metafizzy.co/).